 Pressure increase of air by applying mechanical work had already been done in early times.
-In the middle ages hand operated bellows were used in metal foundries.
-Otto von Guericke developed in 1641 an air pump to create vacuum, which was the basis for the spectacular test with the Magdeburg semi spheres.
-Both designs can be taken as the prerunners to todays piston compressors.
+In the Middle Ages hand operated bellows were used in metal foundries.
+Otto von Guericke developed in 1641 an air pump to create vacuum, which was the basis for the spectacular test with the Magdeburg hemispheres, see Figure 3.1.
+Both designs can be taken as the predecessor to today’s piston compressors.

-Following the development of the steam engineas the first industrially manufactured piston machine the manufacture of piston compressors was initiated.
-The similarity in design is shown in the picture below.
+Following the development of the steam engines the first industrially manufactured piston machine, the manufacture of piston compressors was initiated.
+The similarity in design is shown in the picture below, see Figure 3.2.

-The use of piston compressors for the generation of compressed air as energy supply and as part of refrigeration plant led to mass production of small compressors in the lower pressure range.
+The use of piston compressors for the generation of compressed air as energy supply and as part of refrigeration plants paved the way to mass production of small compressors in the lower pressure range, see Figure 3.3.

-As steam engines were designed for higher inlet temperatures without cylinder lubrication due to the lack of adequate oils, also non lubricated compressors appeared on the market at the beginning of the 30ies of last century.
-These were used mainly in breweries, where completely oil free and odourless air was required.
+As steam engines were designed for higher inlet temperatures without cylinder lubrication due to the lack of adequate oils, also non-lubricated compressors appeared on the market at the beginning of the 1930s.
+These were mainly used in breweries, where completely oil-free and odourless air was required, see Figure 3.4.